hack4good-26/GrantAI/README.md

 ## Support

 For questions or issues:
-1. Check [CLAUDE.md](./CLAUDE.md) for development guidance
-2. Check [SUPABASE.md](./SUPABASE.md) for database documentation
+1. Check [SUPABASE.md](./SUPABASE.md) for database documentation
-3. Open an issue in the repository
+2. Open an issue in the repository

 ---